alire-project/alire/doc/private-crates.md

 in a first-level subdirectory of the repository (conventionally called `index/`, though `alr` searches for any directory containing an `index.toml` file).

-This subdirectory should contain only an `index.toml` file and one or more `cr/crate_name` subdirectories within which the crate manifests themselves are located.
+This subdirectory should contain only an `index.toml` file and one or more `cr/crate_name` subdirectories, within which the crate manifests themselves are located.
 The `index.toml` file contains one line with the form `version = "x.x.x"`, specifying the index format used.
 The range of versions Alire is compatible with can be found by running `alr version`, and breaking changes are listed in [BREAKING.md](https://github.com/alire-project/alire/blob/master/BREAKING.md).

 See [the catalog format specification](catalog-format-spec) for more detail on